Sign up to our Newsletter

 Emory School of Law Rankings

-Now that you know a little more about how to get into Emory Law, it may be beneficial to learn more about why you should apply to it!
+Now that you know more about how to get into Emory Law, it may be beneficial to learn more about why you should apply to it!
 Emory shines in various legal areas.
 Here are some of its notable rankings:

 • 35th Best Law School